Kofi-B-Nimo/-Premier-League-23-24-Full-Season-Analysis/NOTES.md

 ## step 1
-First step is to establish what questions i have or what i want to look into to fully understand  how it came to be that Man City won the premier League:
+First step is to establish what questions I have or what I want to look into to fully understand  how it came to be that Man City won the premier League:
 -
 -
 -